Ahmed-safi/cherry_adventure_game/README.md

 # cherry_adventure_game
-Cherry Blossom Adventure is a 2D mini game developed by Unity Engine.
+Cherry Adventure is a 2D mini game developed by Unity Engine.
+The game is under development